-Unlike flax, chia seeds are actually absorbed by the body (if you ever eat a whole flax seed, your body can’t do anything with it, and it is highly probable that you will see it in your poop, too!).
+Unlike flax, chia seeds are actually absorbed by the body (if you ever eat whole flaxseed, your body can’t do anything with it, and it is highly probable that you will see it in your poop, too!).

-You can stick them in salads, make puddings (they gelatinize once they touch water), put them in smoothies, or use them in replacement for eggs.
+You can stick them in salads, make puddings (they gelatinize once they touch the water), put them in smoothies, or use them in replacement for eggs.
 Did I mention that they are gluten-free, too?

 10 Health Benefits of Chia Seeds